SimpleBudget/SimpleBudgetApp/README.md

     -[x] Be able to post to community
     -[x] No one can hijack or edit others post or comments -[x] Be able to reply to comments
-    -[] Be able to receive notification from selected thread
 #### Reviews
  * Reviews
  -[x] Be able to post a review and view review